Apply for an Electronic Card Trading License in Dubai

 Telecom top-up and SIM-linked cards

-The licence is classified as a Trading Licence under the Trading category, meaning it permits commercial distribution and resale activities rather than the issuance or financial management of card products, which would require additional regulatory oversight from the Central Bank of the UAE.
+The license is classified as a Trading License under the Trading category, meaning it permits commercial distribution and resale activities rather than the issuance or financial management of card products, which would require additional regulatory oversight from the Central Bank of the UAE.

 Why Dubai South Business Hub Free Zone